MOBILE APP MARKETING

 Ask yourself: Is the user being redirected to a landing page instead of the in-app content?
 If someone doesn’t have your mobile app, what happens after they click on a CTA in your email?
 What happens when a user who already has your app downloaded clicks on an email link?
 How can you eliminate unnecessary clicks and lead the user directly to the intended content?

 To measure the true impact of your email campaigns, consider integrating a mobile linking and attribution platform.
-With Branch’s mobile linking platform (MLP), app marketing and product teams understand the correlation among different organic marketing activities and conversion events.
+With Branch’s linking and measurement solution, app marketing and product teams understand the correlation among different organic marketing activities and conversion events.
 You can also identify top-performing campaigns, optimize the marketing budget, and make data-driven decisions to improve ROI.

 To ensure all teams and stakeholders understand attribution easily and work in sync, Branch provides unified attribution with paid ads as well.
 Using a mobile measurement partner (MMP) means you can get a single source of unbiased truth and compare equivalent performance metrics across all your channels and platforms in a single dashboard.